eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ## Interoperation with Java types

+Calling and extending Java types from Ceylon is mostly completely transparent.
+You don't need to do anything "special" to use or extend a Java class or interface in Ceylon, or to call its methods.

-There's a handful of things to be aware of when writing Ceylon code that calls a Java class or interface.
+There's a handful of things to be aware of when writing Ceylon code that calls a Java class or interface, arising out of the differences between the type systems of the two languages.

 ### Java primitive types are mapped to Ceylon types